CIÉ 201 Class: Service history

 From 1969 the class were given new duties, being partnered with former 2600 class diesel multiple units converted to four-car push-pull carriage rakes to operate the suburban services around Dublin.
-In 1984 the Dublin suburban lines over which they worked were electrified and new electric multiple units operated the renamed Dublin Area Rapid Transit (DART) system.
+In 1984 the Dublin suburban lines over which they worked were electrified and new electric multiple units known as the 8100s operated the newly named Dublin Area Rapid Transit (DART) system.

 The first member of the class to be withdrawn was No. B201, being bomb damaged in 1973.
 The remaining members of the class, except for the six sold to NIR, were withdrawn over the two years following the opening of the DART system having completed 30 years service for their operators.

 Numbering

 When built, these locomotives were numbered C201-C234, and as locomotives were re-engined, they were renumbered B201-B234 to reflect their increased power.
 However, the prefix letter was later dropped.

 Livery

 Over the years the class has carried six different liveries.
 When introduced they were painted an all-over silver livery which unfortunately dirtied quickly and was not a good advert for dieselisation.
-This was followed by all-over CIE green livery with a thin lighter green band on the lower panels, giving a uniform appearance to the train sets.
+This was followed by all-over CIÉ green livery with a thin lighter green band on the lower panels, giving a uniform appearance to the train sets.
 In the next change black became the base colour with just a white relief around the top panel, which opened to a squared-off 'V' between the cab windows.
 Some locomotives received large yellow panel to the cab fronts to aid visibility.
-With the adaptation by CIE of its "Black and Tan" scheme in the mid-1960s, the locomotives received this livery with a white line at roof level to match the coaches.
-The last CIE livery was of Golden Brown with a very broad black band covering the upper panels at the level of, and as wide as, the cab windows.
+With the adaptation by CIÉ of its "Black and Tan" scheme in the mid-1960s, the locomotives received this livery with a white line at roof level to match the coaches.
+The last CIÉ livery was of Golden Brown with a very broad black band covering the upper panels at the level of, and as wide as, the cab windows.

 Those locomotives sold to NIR carried their blue livery.